From the Financial Times:

 Men have lost almost 80 per cent of the 5.1m jobs that have gone in the US since the recession started, pushing the male unemployment rate to 8.8 per cent.
 The female jobless rate has hit 7 per cent.”

 “Men have been disproportionately hurt because they dominate those industries that have been crushed…”

 “The widening gap between male and female joblessness means many US families are solely reliant on the income the woman brings in.
 Since women earn on average 20 per cent less than men, that is putting extra strain on many households…”

-Read the rest – The Financial Times
+Read the rest –

 What do you make of that?
 This means a few things to me.